-While Czech beer has a worldwide reputation, abuse of alcohol is not tolerated at any time during the program (including all excursions and ISP period).
-Reckless behavior and impaired judgment due to alcohol consumption will be disciplined appropriately.
+While Czech beer has a worldwide reputation, abuse of alcohol is not tolerated at any time during the program Reckless behavior and impaired judgment due to alcohol consumption will be disciplined appropriately.

 Please consider your needs for medical and health prior to departure, including any medications you may require for the duration of the stay.
 The medical center in Prague is staffed with English-speaking doctors and specialists across a spectrum of health areas.
 Appointments are usually possible a day or two in advance, as well as on weekends in the case of an emergency.